3mdeb/conferences/2025/XenSummit/enabling_uefi_secure_boot_in_xcp-ng.md

 # Goals

-* Explore challenges for implementing UEFI Secure Boot within Xen.
+* Explore some challenges for implementing UEFI Secure Boot within Xen.
-* Report current status and activity in downstream distributions.
+* Briefly report current status and activity in downstream distributions.
 * Build awareness about UEFI Secure Boot among developers, testers and researchers.
 * Explain risk associated with choosing narrow and centralized path while securing boot process.
-* Show instructions and small demo what can be achieved now.
+* Show instructions how to boot Qubes OS and XCP-ng UEFI Secure Boot enabled.

+---
+clicks: 3
 ---

 ## From Root of Trust to authenticated UEFI image